ubihazard/macos-scripts/Firefox/README.md

 ## about:config tweaks

-Increase the amount of RAM used for caching:
+Set the amount of RAM used for caching:

 | browser.cache.memory.capacity | 128
 | - | -